tianyin/rex/README.md

 We are using a small kernel config based off the firecracker microvm config with `make olddefconfig`.
 We have added some kernel features relevant to eBPF.
+Importantly some of the BTF stuff requires really recent versions of tools (e.g., `pahole`) for the kernel build.
+So, it's easiest to use a container:

+    docker run -v ~/linux:/linux linux-builder make -j32 bzImage

 The `getlinux.sh` script ensures we have a matching kernel vmlinx file and its config.

 ### VMM